 - Providing an environment that encourages unfair tactics

 - Offering financial incentives to the employee to pursue questionable debts

 Some agencies, whether on purpose or by mistake, will buy debt from other agencies that have either been paid off or no longer qualify for collection.
 When discovered, the agency may attempt to still collect on the debt.
 To prevent customers from realizing that they do not need to pay the debt or pressuring them to pay it when they know better, many unfair tactics such as threats of legal action and constant harassment will be used.

 Common Unfair Debt Collection Practices

-According to the Federal Debt Collection Practices Act (FDCPA), it is illegal for debt collectors to commit any of the following actions:
+Unfortunately, there are many ways in which debt collectors may use unfair debt collection strategies against you.
+Thankfully, however, the Federal Debt Collection Practices Act (FDCPA) has established rules that debt collectors must follow.
+According to the FDCPA, it is illegal for debt collectors to commit any of the following actions: